 When kids learn how to break words into syllables, they take a big step toward reading.
-Your kids are sure to love learning syllables with these cookie jar picture sorts!
+Your kids are sure to love learning syllables with these cookie jar syllable sorts!

 What are Syllables?

 Put simply, syllables are parts of words that have a vowel sound.
 Cat has one syllable: /cat/.
 Elephant has three: /el/ /e/ /phant/.
 And helicopter has a whopping four syllables: /hel/ /i/ /cop/ /ter/!

 I began by printing the cookie jar and cookies on cardstock for added durability.
 Then ,I cut along the outside edge of each piece to separate them.

 When I was ready, I asked the kids to sit in a circle around the cookie jars.

 We began by using “body beats” to identify the syllables in our names.
 For the first syllable, we placed our hands on our heads, for the second syllable, we placed our hands on our elbows and for the third syllable, we placed our hands on our shoulders.

 Alternatively, you may like to clap the syllables or get the kids to tap the drums on the cookie jar mats with their fingers as they say each syllable.